Microbiology (MIC) - Courses

 Mechanisms of Microbial Pathogenicity

 The study of mechanisms of microbial pathogenicity including both overt microbial factors and complex interactions with the host that produce symptoms of disease.
 The cellular, biochemical, molecular, and genetic bases for modern understanding of microbial disease will be included.
+This course is taught largely at a graduate level.
 Prerequisite: MIC 310 or equivalent; MIC 407 or equivalent; junior standing.
 Offered Spring - Odd Numbered Years.

 MIC 460/560 Cr.1-3

 Varying topics in microbiology with a specific title assigned to each.
 Offered by resident faculty or visiting lecturers.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Repeatable for credit - maximum six.
 Prerequisite: MIC 230; junior standing.
 Offered Occasionally.

 MIC 461 Cr.1